saghul/sjs/docs/source/design.rst

 ======

-Skookum JS is build by abstracting the undelying platform as little as possible and giving the developer full control of the low level API.
+Skookum JS is build by abstracting the undelying platform as little as possible and giving the developer full control of low level POSIX APIs.

 The VM is modeled after other runtimes such as Ruby's or Python's.